Michael Spencer: Other investments

+Spencer's House of Lords register of interests shows stakes held in British bookmaker The Tote, Apiary Consulting, DDCAP, Incubex, Sunsave and InsureWave.

+Spencer is also an investor in female health startup Elvie, human longevity firm Juvenescence and Superdielectrics, a firm developing supercapacitor energy storage for electric vehicles.

-Spencer owns a stake in Cluff Natural Resources, an energy resources investor.
+Spencer owns a stake in energy resources investor Deltic Energy (formerly Cluff Natural Resources).
+He also owns 8.19% of Pantheon Resources, an Aim listed oil company with extensive interests on the North Slope of Alaska.

-In 2011, Spencer was made Chairman of Bordeaux Index, the online wine trading exchange in which he is an investor.
-He also holds a stake in English wine maker Chapel Down.
+In 2011, Spencer became Chairman of Bordeaux Index, the online wine trading exchange in which he is an investor.
+He also holds a 27.3% stake in English wine maker Chapel Down.
 He is the owner of Sirai House, a commercial lodge in Kenya.
-He is reportedly an investor in British bookmaker The Tote.

-Spencer is also an investor in various start-ups, including female health startup Elvie, human longevity firm Juvenescence and mobile gaming firm Probability.
-In 2020 Spencer led a funding round for Superdielectrics, a firm developing technology to build supercapacitor energy storage for electric vehicles.

 Politics

-Spencer served as Treasurer of the Conservative Party from 2006 to 2010, during which time the party's finances moved from a deficit of £8m into a surplus of £75m.
+Spencer was Treasurer of the Conservative Party from 2006 to 2007, during which time the party's finances moved from a deficit of £8m into a surplus.
 In 2020, he became Chairman of the Centre for Policy Studies, the think tank and pressure group founded by Margaret Thatcher.
 He is also Chairman of the Conservative Party Foundation, a company established to strengthen the financial future of the Conservative Party.

-Spencer has been a donor to the Conservative Party.
+Spencer is a long-standing donor to the Conservative Party, giving £250,000 during the 2024 UK General Election campaign.
+ICAP and Spencer have previously made a reported £4.6m in donations to the party, although Spencer has been critical of the May government's business policies.

 In 2012 it was reported that he maintained personal contact with the then Prime Minister David Cameron.
-ICAP and Spencer have made £4.6m in donations to the party although Spencer was critical of the May government's business policies; he has not donated to the party since the 2017 UK general election.
 Spencer was nominated for a peerage in Cameron's resignation honours list for charity fundraising and service to the Conservative Party while its treasurer, but reportedly, his nomination was blocked by the Cabinet Office.

 Spencer has been reported to favour positive discrimination employment policies for women but is against gender-based employment quotas since he believes that they wrongly presuppose prejudice by all male employers.
 He has criticised the British government's pay gap review as a distraction from Brexit.
 Spencer was among the first to employ female brokers in the City.
+He opposes MiFID II, tax surcharges on UK bank profits.
+He has frequently criticised stamp duty on share transactions in the UK, calling it a major obstacle to market competitiveness.

 He voted for the UK to remain in the EU.
 He later said that he had long been undecided on the issue and that his Remain vote was cast without "great angelical zeal".
 He has spoken of becoming a cheerleader for enterprise after the sale of NEX.

-He was nominated for a life peerage in the 2020 Political Honours and created Baron Spencer of Alresford, of Alresford in the County of Hampshire on 17 September./ He made his maiden speech in November 2021, a year after he entered the Lords.
+He was nominated for a life peerage in the 2020 Political Honours and created Baron Spencer of Alresford, of Alresford in the County of Hampshire on 17 September.
+He made his maiden speech in November 2021, a year after he entered the Lords.
+He increased his net worth by owning Helio's 8% stake from HCSM.